Last updated March 2026

 Is the Douro Valley expensive?

 It can be.
 Boutique quintas and vineyard hotels tend to be pricey, especially with river views and pools.
 However, there are excellent mid-range and value guesthouses if you’re flexible about location.
-For this you’ll probably need a car, unless you intend to spend time relaxing on site.
+For this you’ll probably need a car, unless you intend to spend much of your time relaxing on site.

 Is the train a good way to reach the Douro Valley?